 ACCREDITED MARINE SURVEYOR

 To become an Accredited member with the designation AMS, the applicant must be a currently practicing marine surveyor with at least 5 years experience accumulated over the last 10 years.
 Surveyors applying for Accredited status must successfully complete a written and/or an oral exam.
-William Bailey, Benson Baker, and Nicole McLoughlin are all qualified as AMS.
+William Bailey, is qualified as AMS.

 INTERNATIONAL ASSOCIATION OF MARINE INVESTIGATORS

 The IAMI is a non-profit international organization dedicated to combating marine theft and insurance fraud.
 The objectives of the IAMI include “To provide marine theft investigative training” and to “Promote marine theft prevention”.
-William (Bill) Bailey, Benson Baker and Nicole McLoughlin are all members of IAMI.
+William (Bill) Bailey, is a member of IAMI.
 The benefit of all this to you (if you are buying a boat) is that we receive information on stolen vessels from the USA, UK and INTERPOL.

 QUALIFICATIONS ARE NOT EVERYTHING

 We recommend that you talk to the local sailors, yacht club members or yacht brokers.
 Talk to the surveyors, find out what the survey includes.
-Do they use ABYC, NFPA, USCG EU RCD standards in their surveys (we do).
+Do they use ABYC, NFPA, USCG, EU, RCD, MCA standards (as appropriate) in their surveys (we do).
 Are their reports accepted by your insurance company (our’s are).
 How long will the onboard inspection take? (all day on most boats).
 Does the inspection include the rigging aloft (our’s does).
 We will not be surprised if you hear people indicating that we have a reputation for being through.
 If you want a rubber stamp survey, please go elsewhere.
 The most important reason to survey your vessel is for the safety of yourself, passengers and crew.